keboola/connection-docs/extractors/google-analytics/index.md

 * TOC
 {:toc}

-This extractor allows you to integrate your Google Analytics data into KBC environment.
+This extractor allows you to integrate your Google Analytics data into the KBC environment.
-You will need a Google Analytics account to use this extractor, if you don't have one, [create it here](https://analytics.google.com).
+To do that, you will need a Google Analytics account.
+If you do not have one, create it [here](https://analytics.google.com).

 ## Features
-Google Analytics Extractor works with the newest version of the Google Analytics Reporting API - V4.
-The Extractor provides these key features:
+Google Analytics Extractor works with the newest version of the Google Analytics Reporting API - V4 and provides the following key features:

  - **Metric expressions**